healygi/PP4/README.md

 # Agile Development Methology:

- - I documented and implemented all User Stories using the Agile Project Management tool - Kanban Board - on GitHub.
+ - I documented and implemented all User Stories using the Agile Project Management tools on GitHub.
+ - I created a basic kanban board in the projects section of my git-hub repository.
+ - Here I created User Stories using the CI template - AS A - I WANT - SO THAT.
+ - I linked them with my project and moved them into the to do section of my kanban board.
  - I labelled my User Stories in accordance with MoSCow prioritization.
  - I researched and asked friends and family who had an interest in health what they would want from a health blog site.
  - I asked them to write some User Stories to see if they came up with ones I hadn't thought of.
  - I kept my site simple to ensure all the functionality ran smoothly and efficiently, keeping continious attention to technical proficiency.
+ - To start, I chose between one - three 'Must Have' user stories and moved them into the 'in progress' board and continued from there, starting with the 'must have' stories first with some others that over-lapped moving on to the 'should have' and then 'could have' depending on my time frame and scope.

 ![kanban board](/media/PP4/kanban_board.png)

- - I had 17 User Stories and moved them in accordance with whether they were in progress or completed.
+ - I had 17 User Stories in total and moved them in accordance with whether they were in progress or completed.
  - After I had labelled them with MoSCow prioritization this allowed me to prioritise certain tasks to implement over less important tasks.

 # Testing

-- Manual Testing:
+## Manual Testing:

  - I chose to manually test my project as my app is small and not so complicated.
 If my project was bigger and if I decide to continue with developing this app further I consider automated testing as manual testing for a larger project has a high error rate and probably would not suffice by itself.
 For this project I believe manual testing was all that was needed.